-Franco would rule for life and himself appoint the next King.
+Francisco Franco in Spain General Francisco Franco had governed Spain under unchecked authoritarian rule since the end of its Civil War.
+According to the Law of Succession from 1947, Spain would return to monarchy, but Franco would rule for life and himself appoint the next King.
 The non-elected Spanish pseudo-parliament, the Cortes, was at best an advisory body with no right to initiate legislation or oppose the government.
 It was dominated by the so-called National Movement - the Movimiento - which constituted the political elite.
-It comprised a collection of right-wing families and was the only recognized forum for political participation.
+This movement comprised a collection of right-wing families and was the only recognized forum for political participation.
 Elections were not held during the Franco period.